Emily Radford (they/them)

 • Greyhounds (but never the racing of them)

-• Hyperfocusing on crafts
+• Hyperfocusing on books and media (Heated Rivalry!)

 • Caring for my many plants